ace-commits/learn-typeScript/README.md

 - Therefore, makePromise(1) returns 1, which is why console.log(x) logs 1.
 - **asyncFunc()** returns x:
   - **asyncFunc()** being asynchronous returns a promise.
 Since the returned value is **x**, this means that the Promise is resolved with the value of **x**.
-  - When an asynchronous function returns a value, then the promise is resolved with that value
+  - When an asynchronous function returns a value, in this example it returns x, then the promise is resolved with that value (which means we can access it using .then())
   - When an asynchronous function throws an exception, the Promise will be rejected with the thrown value/exception
 - If you try to console.log(returnedProm), it will print a promise, it will not print a value.
 - **.then()** keyword: